mcrowder65/testing-react-scs/README.md

 ---

-This was a talk given at <a href="https://sceniccitysummit.com/">Scenic City Summit</a> on September 21, 2019.
+This was a talk given at <a href="https://sceniccitysummit.com/">Scenic City Summit</a> on October 4, 2019.

 Slides/website are available are <a href="https://testingreactscs.netlify.com">available here</a>